Stan Grant (journalist): 2017–2023

 In 2017, Grant joined the ABC as editor of Indigenous Affairs and fill-in host of nightly current affairs programme 7.30.
 Grant also hosted The Link, which aired on Friday nights.

 In 2018 Grant started hosting a flagship national night current affairs programme, Matter of Fact, on the ABC News TV Channel and ABC News Radio.
 He was also appointed chief Asia correspondent for the ABC News Network.
 The program was cancelled after 10 months, ending on 29 November 2018, after which time he took up the new role of Indigenous and International Affairs Analyst with the ABC, concurrently with a professorship at Griffith University.

 In 2019 Grant moved to Doha, capital city of Qatar, to start work with Al Jazeera English.

 In September 2020, it was announced that Grant would become the ABC's International Affairs Analyst with the broadcaster noting his past journalistic experience in China affairs.
-This was notable as the ABC reporters working in China, Bill Birtles and Mike Smith, were removed from China by the Australian Broadcasting Corporation on advice from the Australian Security and Intelligence Organization, Australia's chief spy agency; the evacuation of the reporters led to a short diplomatic standoff.
+This was notable as the ABC reporters working in China, Bill Birtles and Mike Smith, were removed from China by the Australian Broadcasting Corporation on advice from the Australian Security Intelligence Organisation, Australia's chief spy agency; the evacuation of the reporters led to a short diplomatic standoff.

 In December 2020, Grant hosted a series of episodes about identity for the ABC's long form interview program One Plus One.

 In 2021, Grant launched the ABC's China Tonight program – looking at Chinese culture and politics for an Australian audience.

 In July 2022, it was announced that Grant will permanently host Q+A from 1 August.
 In May 2023, Grant resigned from the show after an escalation of racial abuse that occurred following his participation in the ABC's coverage of King Charles III's coronation.